 Amanda is a former trustee of Disability Sports Yorkshire, a charity which champions and enables inclusive sport and the participation of disabled people in public life.
 Her key focus as a trustee will be to promote mediation in the community, voluntary and business sectors, as well as raising the profile of accessibility and inclusion.

-Scott is a family mediator and partner with McArthur Stanton, Solicitors.
-He is a member of CALM Scotland, the Family Law Association, and is an Advisory Board member of the Voices in the Middle charity campaign.
+Scott is a mediator and partner with McArthur Stanton, Solicitors.
+He is the founder of Mediation In Your Pocket, a convener of CALM Scotland, member of the Accredited Mediator Panel for the Law Society of Scotland, and for Scottish Mediation is Chair of its Peer Mediation Working Group.
 He created and manages a number of mediation and legal websites, actively promotes mediation on social media, and is a published author in the field.
-With Ewan Malcolm he has developed a training course on how to mediate online, and is pressing for an increase in access to training for child-inclusive mediation in separation.
-He is happy to work with all like-minded individuals, organisations, state bodies and the government in re-imagining from the ground up our approach to conflict resolution in Scotland.
+With Ewan Malcolm he has developed a training course on How To Mediate Online, and is pressing for an increase in access to training for child-inclusive mediation in separation.
+He is happy to work with all like-minded individuals, organisations, state bodies and the government in re-imagining from the ground up our approach to conflict engagement in Scotland.

 Rosanne is Head of Practice for Family Mediation at Relationships Scotland, having worked for the organisation since 2003.
 She oversees the training, professional development and practice of the 80+ family mediators on the Relationships Scotland Register and working in the 13 Member Services in the network that offer family mediation.
 Rosanne leads on initiatives to bring about an increase in the uptake of family mediation in Scotland.
 She is also the National Development Manager for Parenting Apart, information sessions for separating and divorcing parents to find out how best to help their children through the process of splitting up.

 Rosanne is keen to encourage mediation and mediating ways to become embedded across all sectors of society in Scotland.